-Golf has a reputation for being something of an elite sport, played by just a stuffy few in exclusive clubs by men wearing silly clothes.
+Golf has a reputation for being something of an elite sport, played by aging men in eclectic colours.
 While that is still the case in some places, golf is certainly becoming more accessible and increasingly popular.
-The experience can be daunting — with the eyes of other players on you as you set off on a round, but we have come up with the following golfing tips, that will make your play and your golf experience that much better.
+Starting golf can be intimidating, with the presence of more experienced players always lingering in the back of your mind.
+These tips can help boost your confidence and playing style in no time.

 Don’t neglect your putting